renatospaka/algorithms/876-middle-of-the-linked-list/README.md

-## 876. Middle of the Linked List
+# 876. Middle of the Linked List

+**Difficulty:** Easy

-### Problem
+## Problem

 Given the head of a singly linked list, return the middle node of the linked list.
-If there are two middle nodes, return the second middle node. ([LeetCode problem](https://leetcode.com/problems/middle-of-the-linked-list/description/))
+If there are two middle nodes, return the second middle node.

-### Approach
+## Approach

 This solution finds the middle node of a singly linked list in-place with $O(n)$ time and $O(1)$ space.